Mineral SPF 40 with niacinamide, squalane, and hyaluronic acid for dewy, skin-like coverage that blurs pores and fine lines.

 How do I pick the right shade if coverage is sheer?

-Because coverage is sheer, you have a bit more flexibility than with full-coverage foundation, but undertone still matters.
-If you are between shades, choosing the slightly deeper option often looks more natural once blended, especially in formulas like Ilia and Saie that are very sheer.
-Check swatches on people with a similar skin tone, and if possible, test along your jawline in natural light to make sure it disappears into both your face and neck.
+Sheer coverage gives you more flexibility than foundation, but undertone still matters.
+If you are between shades, the slightly deeper option can sometimes blend more naturally than one that is too light, especially in very sheer formulas.
+If possible, compare swatches along the jawline in natural light so the shade works with both your face and neck.

 Is clean tinted moisturizer a good option for acne-prone skin?